elemel/fungeoneer/docs/chapters/03/turning-point.md

 ##]26=###=2[#]#[##[#
 ```

-The log below shows you moving through the example dungeon, with your location marked `@` on the map.
+The log below shows you exploring the example dungeon, with your location marked `@` on the map.
 The status lines now also show the stack (labeled `St`) and the stack size (labeled `S`).
 The stack is shown as a list of numbers, starting with the top and ending with the bottom.
 An empty stack is shown as `[]`.
 For large stacks, only the first few numbers at the top are shown.

 ```
 ]#=.0:081=4292]][9=#